Metric Analysis

 format = 'latex',

-caption = 'Coefficients for spatial error models of year on metric',
+caption = 'Spatial error models of year and state on metric',

 label = 'tab_errorsarlm',